South Africa tries to restore US relations amid Russia arms sales row

 South African authorities have expressed disappointment over what one official describes as "megaphone" politics by the US ambassador, referring to Mr Brigety's news conference on Thursday where he made the scathing accusations.

-The BBC understands that behind the scenes the government is more than disappointed - they have been angered by what some see as the US trying to strong-arm South Africa into aligning with it over Russia's invasion of Ukraine "by any means necessary".
+The BBC understands that behind the scenes the government is more than disappointed - it has been angered by what some see as the US trying to strong-arm South Africa into aligning with it over Russia's invasion of Ukraine "by any means necessary".

 Officially, the department of international relations has said Foreign Minister Naledi Pandor will be speaking to her US counterpart Antony Blinken on Friday afternoon.